f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 With the introduction of a new platform layer, anyone deploying VELOS will need to know the important things for them to monitor to ensure proper health and performance of the system.
 In addition to getting F5’s recommendation on what to monitor, administrators will require details on how to get access to that information.

-Some admins may want CLI commands to monitor, or API calls to query the system, and others may prefer the GUI.
+Some admins may want CLI commands to monitor, or API calls to query the system, and others may prefer the webUI.
 Many customers also use SNMP to monitor and be alerted of system issues and events.
 For SNMP integrations F5 will provide specific SNMP OID’s that an admin can monitor, and what traps are available for altering.
 The following sections will outline what sort of monitoring and alerting is available with the new VELOS platform.

 Accessing the F5OS API
 ======================